 Mr. Zhang, CEO of a global supply chain solutions company

-"Our B2B operations required precise coverage of European and South American markets.
-The EasyGlobal team built a subdirectory-structured multilingual website with meticulous hreflang deployment and localized keyword research.
-Now, our German and Portuguese sites rank rapidly on local Google, delivering high-quality leads and boosting international conversion rates by 30%.
-EasyGlobal truly transformed our website into a global client acquisition tool."
+"Our B2B business requires precise coverage of European and South American markets.
+Yiyunbao's team built a multilingual website with subdirectory structure and executed extremely meticulous hreflang deployment and localized keyword research.
+Now, our German and Portuguese websites rank rapidly in local Google searches, delivering high-quality leads and increasing international conversion rates by 30%.
+Yiyunbao truly transformed our corporate site into a global customer acquisition tool."

 Ms. Li, Market Director of a travel tech platform

-"We made a critical mistake: using simple plugins for automated translation.
-This left our website virtually unindexed abroad.
-After EasyGlobal's intervention, they first fixed our technical architecture and introduced their AI-assisted translation with professional post-editing workflow.
+"We made a major mistake: using simple plugins for automated translation.
+This left our website almost unranked in overseas search engines.
+After Yiyunbao's intervention, they first corrected our technical architecture and introduced their AI-assisted translation and professional post-translation editing workflow.
 Content quality and professionalism improved immediately.
-Now, our multilingual sites not only gain significant traffic but also achieve doubled user dwell time through superior localization, with notable improvements in brand trust and booking conversions."
+Now, our multilingual sites not only gain significant traffic but also achieve double the user dwell time due to excellent localization, with notable improvements in brand trust and booking conversion rates."